tymyrddin/red-app/source/docs/pal/xss.md

 ### Proof of concept

-1. Post a comment containing the following vector:
+1. Use a comment with the vector:

 ```text
 <><img src=1 onerror=alert(1)>